mlroger5/prism-lab/content/authors/hannah/_index.md

   - Graduate Research Assistants
 ---

-Hannah is a second-year graduate student in the Master of Arts in Psychological Research program at Texas State University, having previously earned her Bachelor of Psychology degree from the same institution.
-Her research interests center around suicide, psychopathology, and health psychology, with a focus on enhancing the quality of life for older adults and examining their interactions with the healthcare systems in the context of psychopathology and suicide.
+Hannah is a second-year graduate student in the Psychological Research program at Texas State University.
+Her research interests focus on how healthcare practices impact mental health outcomes, with a particular emphasis on suicidality and nondisclosure among aging populations.

-Upon completing her master's degree, her goal is to pursue a PhD in Clinical Psychology with a focus on Health Psychology, specializing in older adults and psychopathology.
-Alternatively, she is considering entering the industry to contribute to clinical and healthcare research.
+Upon graduation, Hannah plans to pursue a PhD in Clinical Psychology to expand on this work and bridge the gap between the patient experience and clinical practice.

-In her free time, Hannah loves to attend concerts, exploring the outdoors, and hang out with friends.
+Outside of research, Hannah enjoys crate-digging for vinyl, spending time in nature, and live music.